Thadz/thadz.github.io/_posts/2014-03-16-Install-Ubuntu-On-T440s.md

 EndSection
 {% endhighlight %}

-Now it support middle key and three-finger tap as middle key as well.
+Now you should be able to use the middle key on the top of the touchpad.
+More coveniently, tap the touchpad with three fingers can also function as the middle key pressing.

 # [Setting Charging Threshold] (https://github.com/teleshoes/tpacpi-bat)

 According to the recent discussion in Lenovo forum, the feature to set the charging threshold has been removed in Windows 8.
 Luckily in Linux, we are still able to set such threshold by altering the modules in the kernel.

-For me I simply put
+For me, I prefer batteries to start to charge below 60% and stop above 90%.
+So I simply put
 {% highlight bash %}
 tpacpi-bat -s ST 1 60
-tpacpi-bat -s SP 1 80
+tpacpi-bat -s SP 1 90
 tpacpi-bat -s ST 2 60
-tpacpi-bat -s SP 2 80
+tpacpi-bat -s SP 2 90
 {% endhighlight %}

 # Swap Ctrl with Caps Lock and Alt with Tab